geoportti/geospatial-challenge-camp/source/tabs/kick_off.rst

 Programme
 ============

-During the kick-off meeting of the **Geospatial Challenge Camp** the general public can assist and be part of the opening session where the theme **Health and Wellbeing** will be presented.
-The partners of the camp will present as well their perspectives and explain their participation as challenge owners.
+During the kick-off meeting of the **Geospatial Challenge Camp**, anyone can join and take part of the opening session, where the theme **Health and Wellbeing** will be presented.
+The partners of the camp will present their perspectives and introduce their challenges.

 Join us!
-We need to confirm your assistance as a general public so we can plan ahead!
+If you are interested to join as a visitor to the *Geospatial Challenge Camp Kick-off event* (i.e. if you are not officially participating or taking the course), please confirm your participation by signing up from the link below.

 .. admonition:: Confirmation!